 Now it is time to check out the walls, and make repairs.
 The shed may need insulation, whatever the material it is made of.
 You don’t want it to be too hot in the summer or too cold in cooler weather.

-Here are some tips on how to insulate an existing metal building, and it is much easier with other materials like wood or brick, because they “breathe”, unlike metal.
+Here are some tips on, and it is much easier with other materials like wood or brick, because they “breathe”, unlike metal.
 You have to insulate the roof and walls to prevent condensation.
 You can easily find easy-to-install reflective layers made of materials that can make a very good vapor and heat barrier, so that the temperature inside the building equals the temperature outside, and prevents the moisture from building up.

 Putting it on the inside of the roof additionally prevents cool or hot air loss inside the building.
 It will also prevent bright sun rays from heating up the building, as well as prevents losing the heat if it’s cold outside.
 Not only that, but this type of insulation will also reduce the amount of noise that hard rain or hail can produce.